-Alcohol addiction not only affects the addict but also their families.
-Alcoholism causes individuals to push away their family and loved ones, making them feel even more isolated and lonely.
-Additionally, those struggling with alcoholism often neglect their duties, including familial ones, causing the rest of the family members to adapt to not having them around or to enabling their addiction just to keep the peace.
+Alcohol addiction not only affects the addict but, also their families.
+Alcoholism causes individuals to push away their families and loved ones, making them feel even more isolated and lonely.
+Additionally, those struggling with alcoholism often neglect their duties, including familial ones, causing the rest of the family members to adapt to not having them around or enabling their addiction just to keep the peace.

 Most people who abuse alcohol don’t come to terms with the fact that they are alcoholics.
 They find all kinds of excuses to justify their behavior and often blame something or someone else for their actions.
 This keeps them from dealing with the extent of their addiction.

 Some of the most common excuses they employ include:

 - I only drink after work/on weekends etc.

 - I can stop whenever I want.

 - I deserve a drink after the day/week/month I’ve had.